Session: End-To-End Encrypted Conversations With Minimal Metadata Leakage: Threat Model

 \subsubsection{Out of Band Key Discovery}

-Session cannot protect users from exposing the pseudonymity provided by the public key-based account system.
-If a user associates their real world identity with their public key, then other parties will be able to discover if they receive new friend requests.
+Users may compromise the pseudonymity provided by Session's public key-based account system.
+If a user associates their real world identity with their Account ID, other parties could discover metadata related to that Account ID.